Turkey holds first tender related to Istanbul canal project

 The canal will connect the Black Sea north of Istanbul with the Marmara Sea to the south and is estimated to cost 75 billion lira ($11.6 billion).
 The government says it will ease shipping traffic on the Boshphorus Strait and prevent accidents there.

-But the canal, like many other infrastructure mega-projects built under Erdogan’s 17-year rule, has been criticized by opponents who say it will wreak environmental havoc and pollute fresh water resources.
+But the canal, like many other infrastructure mega-projects built under Erdogan’s 17-year rule, has been criticised by opponents who say it will wreak environmental havoc and pollute fresh water resources.

 Five companies bid on Thursday for the planning of the reconstruction of the historic Odabasi and Dursunkoy bridge, state-owned Anadolu news agency said.
 The valid bids ranged from 408,000 lira ($63,500) to 550,000 lira.